 Time was running out.
 I quickly made my way back to the bus stop to finally get to my Greek beach paradise.
 It had already been a draining day.
 I was fatigued and desperately wanted my towel along the shore already plus it was unbearably hot.

 I ran to the bus stop.

 Here I waited.
 And waited.

 By this stage, I was already swimming in my own juices, craving for all forms of water to attack me.
 A shower; a beach; a water bottle.
-Anything that would bring my temperature down from borderline a new sun on earth.
-I thanked the driver for giving me the correct time table and hopped off.
+Anything that would bring my temperature down as I was almost as hot as the sun itself.
+I thanked the driver for giving me the correct timetable and hopped off.
 I reunited with my carry on bag and had my laptop bag under my arm in tow.
-I was checking myself in for an other hour to walk around this town until I realised I something was missing; my handbag.
+I was checking myself in for the other hour to walk around this town until I realised I something was missing; my handbag.

 As soon as I realised, I took deep breathes.
 My mind became scattered.
 I decided to run and run hard I did.
 I needed to aim for gold in the form of a passport.
 I was running as hard as what Cathy Freeman would run like if she was wheeling a bag down the middle of the road with one hand with a laptop bag under her other arm.
 This would prove to be the ultimate marathon of my life – chasing down a bus in Corfu to grab my prized European medal.

 I was desperate.
 I gave it all I could.
 But I lost sight of it.